-It’s the neon blue eyes that pop through the scallop opening that catch our eyes.
+It’s the neon blue eyes that pop through the scallop opening that catches our eyes.
 We grab them, placing the delectable mollusks into our scallop bags.
-The experience is akin to a salt water Easter egg hunt.
+The experience is akin to a saltwater Easter egg hunt.

 One of the reasons this area is so ideal for scalloping is the abundance of fresh water springs flowing into the area.
 Coastal marshes serve as filters creating a unique ecosystem of sparkling fresh water mixing with the salt water of the Gulf of Mexico creating fertile seagrasses and prime scalloping grounds.